 Residential plowing (Green and Grey Routes)

 Snow Zone plowing coordinates plowing on Green and Grey Routes.
-Green Routes are plowed to bare pavement and the snow is removed, while Grey Routes are plowed to a five cm snowpack with windrows on both sides of the road.
+Green Routes are plowed to bare pavement and the snow is removed.
+Grey Routes are plowed to bare pavement with two small windrows on each side of the road to allow for parking.
 Check the Schedule to see if your street has been scheduled for plowing.

 Learn more about our Snow Zone Plowing Program.